 7.2 Scope of Processing.

 7.2.1 DigitalOcean will Process Personal Data only in accordance with Customer’s instructions, which instructions comprise: (i) to provide Services to Customer under the Agreement and (ii) comply with applicable law.
-DigitalOcean will notify Customer if, in DigitalOcean’s sole discretion (i) Customer’s instruction infringes upon applicable Data Protection Law or (ii) the law changes and those changes cause DigitalOcean not to be able to comply with the Agreement.
+Notwithstanding the foregoing, DigitalOcean will notify Customer if, in DigitalOcean’s sole discretion it determined it is unable to comply with such instructions owing to (i) Customer’s instruction infringes upon applicable Data Protection Law or (ii) the law changes and those changes cause DigitalOcean not to be able to comply with Customer’s instructions or the Agreement, which in either case will not be deemed a breach of the Agreement on the part of DigitalOcean.

 7.3 Data Subjects’ Requests to Exercise Rights.
 DigitalOcean will promptly inform Customer if DigitalOcean receives a request from a Data Subject to exercise their rights with respect to their Personal Data Processed on behalf of Customer under applicable Data Protection Law.
-Customer will be responsible for responding to such requests.
-DigitalOcean will not respond to such Data Subjects except to acknowledge their requests or as otherwise required by applicable law.
-DigitalOcean will provide Customer with commercially reasonable assistance, upon request, to help Customer to respond to a Data Subject’s request.
+Customer will be solely responsible for responding to such requests.
+DigitalOcean shall have no obligation to respond to such Data Subjects except to acknowledge their requests or as otherwise required by applicable law.
+DigitalOcean will provide Customer with commercially reasonable assistance, upon request, by providing to Customer reasonably requested information in support of Customer responding to a Data Subject’s request.
+Notwithstanding anything contrary to the foregoing, if Customer fails to respond in a timely manner to such requests it is responsible for, Customer agrees that DigitalOcean may - but is not required to - respond to such requests by providing Customer’s email address to a requesting Data Subject to enable the submission of such request to Customer more directly.

 7.4 DigitalOcean’s Subprocessors.

-7.4.2 Use of Subprocessors.
-Customer grants DigitalOcean general authorization to engage Subprocessors if DigitalOcean and a Subprocessor enter into an agreement that requires the Subprocessor to meet obligations that are no less protective than this DPA.
+7.4.2 General Authorization.
+Customer grants DigitalOcean general authorization to engage Subprocessors provided DigitalOcean and a Subprocessor enter into an agreement that requires the Subprocessor to comply with obligations that are no less protective than this DPA.

 7.4.4 Liability for Subprocessors.
 DigitalOcean will be liable for the acts or omissions of its Subprocessors to the same extent as DigitalOcean would be liable if performing the services of the Subprocessor directly under the DPA, except as otherwise set forth in the Agreement.

 7.5 Personal Data Breach.
 DigitalOcean will notify Customer without undue delay of a Personal Data Breach affecting Personal Data DigitalOcean Processes on behalf of Customer in connection with the Services.
 Upon request, DigitalOcean will provide reasonable information to Customer about the Personal Data Breach to the extent necessary for Customer to fulfill any obligations it has to investigate or notify authorities under applicable law.
 Notifications will be delivered to the email address Customer provides in Customer’s account.
 Customer agrees that email notification of a Personal Data Breach is sufficient.
 DigitalOcean agrees that it will notify Customer if it changes its contact information.
-Customer agrees that DigitalOcean may not notify Customer of security-related events that do not result in a Personal Data Breach.
+Customer agrees that DigitalOcean has no obligation to notify Customer of security-related events that are not a Personal Data Breach.

 7.7 Audits.